Lawsuit accuses property managers of ageist Facebook ads

 Facebook isn’t named as a defendant in the nonprofit’s lawsuit, but the federal government has accused the social media giant of discrimination for allowing landlords and real estate brokers to systematically exclude non-Christians, immigrants, minorities and other groups from seeing ads for houses and apartments.

-The companies named as defendants include Bozzuto Management Co., of Greenbelt, Maryland; Greystar Management Services LP, of Charleston, South Carolina; and Kettler Management Inc., of McLean, Virginia.
-Representatives of those companies didn’t immediately respond to requests for comment.
+The companies named as defendants include Bozzuto Management Co., of Greenbelt, Maryland; Greystar Management Services LP, of Charleston, South Carolina; Kettler Management Inc., of McLean, Virginia; and Wood Residential Services LLC, of Rockville, Maryland.

+Steve Hallsey, managing director of Wood Residential Services’ parent company, said the company “is proud of its history of diversity and inclusion to provide housing to all.”

+“This lawsuit has absolutely no merit and we believe it will be rejected by the courts,” Hallsey said in statement.

 “This lawsuit is not about one or two small players who inadvertently misused digital tools,” the suit says.
 “Instead, it involves several leaders in the industry — marquee names like Bozzuto, Greystar, and Kettler — that manage hundreds of thousands of apartments nationally and that knowingly paid substantial sums of money to Facebook to categorically withhold their ads from older people.”